frankiennamdi/family-tree/README.md

 ```

- ## Improvements
+ ## Future Improvements

  * More testing for edge cases and bad data states.
+With graphs there are bound to
+ be edges that are not allowed.
  * Review relationship definition and ensure that the integrity of the model is
  preserved.
- * Add delete capability to allow for relationship corrections.
+ * Add delete capability to allow for relationship corrections especially when valid relationships
+ are rejected.